Will Lee (bassist)

-Will Lee (born September 8, 1952) is an American jazz fusion bassist known for his work on the Late Show with David Letterman as part of the CBS Orchestra and The World's Most Dangerous Band during Letterman’s tenure as host of NBC’s Late Night.
+Will Lee (born September 8, 1952) is an American jazz fusion bassist known for his work on the Late Show with David Letterman as part of the CBS Orchestra and Paul Shaffer and the World's Most Dangerous Band during Letterman’s tenure as host of NBC's Late Night with David Letterman.

 Lee has recorded and toured with many artists.
 He appeared on the Mark & Clark Band's hit record Worn Down Piano.
-He performs with his Beatles tribute band, The Fab Faux, which he co-founded in 1998.
+He formerly performed a Beatles tribute band, the Fab Faux, which he co-founded in 1998.

 Career

 Beginnings in music

 Lee was greatly influenced to pursue music because of his parents.
-His father, William Franklin Lee III, played piano, trumpet and the upright bass professionally.
+His father, William Franklin Lee III, played piano, trumpet, and the upright bass professionally.
 Lee's mother Lois sang with big bands.
 Lee took up drums after seeing the Beatles on The Ed Sullivan Show, and by the time he was 12 had formed his first band in Miami.
-The band members each earned $6 a night playing the popular surfing tunes characteristic of the ‘60s.
-With the great numbers of drummers in Miami, Lee shifted to bass, an instrument that offered more opportunities.
-Lee was part of a succession of bands including top 40 bands with names like "Chances R”, "The Loving Kind", and "Green Cloud."
+The band members each earned $6 a night playing the popular surfing tunes characteristic of the '60s.
+With a large numbers of drummers in Miami, Lee shifted to bass, an instrument that offered him more opportunities.
+Lee was part of a succession of bands, including top 40 bands, with names like "Chances R”, "the Loving Kind", and "Green Cloud".

-Lee studied French horn for a year, then switched to bass, which he studied at the University of Miami After classes, he worked on bass fundamentals listening to not only the Beatles, but also Stevie Wonder, Jimi Hendrix, Steve Miller, The Rascals, Motown, Sly & the Family Stone, among others.
-He would put it all into practice six sets a night playing with various local bands, including a horn band called "Goldrush."
+Lee studied French horn for a year, then switched to bass, which he studied at the University of Miami After classes, he worked on bass fundamentals by listening to not only the Beatles, but also Stevie Wonder, Jimi Hendrix, Steve Miller, the Rascals, Motown, and Sly & the Family Stone among others.
+He would put it all into practice six sets a night playing with various local bands, including a horn band called "Goldrush.

 Professional music career

 Lee then went to New York City.
 Trumpeter Randy Brecker called Lee out of class one day and invited him to audition for jazz-rock group Dreams.
 He won the part and played on the album Imagine My Surprise as a bassist and vocalist.

 After Dreams disbanded, Lee's career as a session musician flourished, and he toured with many artists.
-Lee played in the New York "24th Street Band".
-His solo CD entitled OH! reached the #1 position on the "Jazz Beyond" chart there.
+He played in the New York 24th Street Band.
+His solo CD entitled OH! reached the No. 1 position on the "Jazz Beyond" chart there.

-On January 20, 2016, Lee played bass with Christopher Cross at the Moody Theater in Austin, TX, at a taping for Austin City Limits.
+On January 20, 2016, Lee played bass with Christopher Cross at the Moody Theater in Austin, Texas, at a taping for Austin City Limits.